-GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige highlights thirty years of successful captive insurance in HawaiiPosted on Jun 27, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor Ige highlights thirty years of successful captive insurance in HawaiiPosted on Jun 27, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — Hawaii Governor David Y. Ige today commemorated the thirtieth (30th) year anniversary of the establishment of Hawaii’s captive insurance industry.
 Since enabling legislation was enacted into law on May 29, 1986, Hawaii has positioned itself as a leader in the captive insurance marketplace at the international level.

 Hawaii is ranked fifth in the U.S. for largest captive domiciles and 12th in the world based on total number of active captive licenses.
 In fiscal year 2015, Hawaii’s captive insurers wrote more than $4.34 billion in premium volume, invested over $1.26 billion in assets through Hawaii banks and financial institutions and generated more than $21.8 million in economic benefits to Hawaii through various taxes and fees, professional services, annual conferences and visitor industry businesses.
 Over the past five years, there has been continued growth with an increase in the total combined asset base from $9.14 billion to $18.83 billion.